How to Negotiate Salary: Easiest Way Explained (+ Examples)

 - During an in person interview where the interviewer asks about salary.

-Tip: Gender pay gap can be eliminated by simply being mindful of your situation.
-For example, women negotiating their salaries often ask for lower compensation when the firm’s representatives are men.
-If you’re speaking with a male, be sure that you ask for higher salary than you might expect so the employer can lower it and you can decide whether or not you’re comfortable with that outcome.
+Tip: A gender pay gap can be eliminated by simply being mindful of your situation.
+For example, women negotiating their salaries often ask for lower compensation when their representatives are men.
+If you’re speaking with a male, be sure that you ask for a higher salary than you might expect.
+So the employer can lower it and you can decide whether you’re comfortable with that outcome.

 Salary Negotiation During a Phone Interview

 If your employer asks you about your salary expectations in your phone interview, it’s important to have a range in mind.
-Since this is acting as an initial salary offer but not a strict job offer, in this place and time, it’s okay to provide a range of salary you would be expecting.
+Since this is acting as an initial salary offer.
+But not a strict job offer.
+It’s okay to provide a range of salary you would be expecting in this place and time.

-The reason for this is that you simply want to move forward in the interview process and determine the appropriate exact salary amount at a later date.
+The reason for this is that you want to move forward in the interview process.
+And determine the appropriate exact salary amount at a later date.